meltano/meltano/docs/src/docs/getting-started.md

 # Getting Started

-Now that you have successfully installed Meltano [locally](/docs/installation.html) or [in the cloud](/docs/deployment.html), you're ready to start connecting data soures, building pipelines, performing analysis and dashboarding.
+Now that you have successfully installed Meltano [locally](/docs/installation.html) or [in the cloud](/docs/deployment.html), you're ready to start connecting data sources, building pipelines, performing analysis and dashboarding.

 ::: tip
 The following instructions assume you are able to access Meltano's user interface locally from `http://localhost:5000` or at `http://YOUR_CLOUD_IP_ADDRESS:5000`.